A Universal Topological Platform for Nonreciprocal Spin-Photon Interface in Solid-State Quantum Networks: Introduction

 The paper is organized as follows.
 In Sec.~\ref{sec:tll}, we derive the SWCNT cavity spectrum from the bosonized TLL Hamiltonian and identify the tunable zero-mode contribution.
 In Sec.~\ref{sec:chiral}, we analyze the chiral field structure and the relevant NV selection rules.
 In Sec.~\ref{sec:tripod}, we formulate the tripod-STIRAP Hamiltonian and derive the dark state.
 In Sec.~\ref{sec:open}, we present the open-system master equation and obtain analytical estimates for the emission fidelity.
-In Sec.~\ref{sec:coupling}, we quantitatively discuss the emitter-cavity coupling strengths, fiber outcoupling limits, and experimental implementation strategies.
+In Sec.~\ref{sec:coupling}, we quantitatively discuss the emitter--cavity coupling strengths and verify the strong-coupling dynamics.
+In Sec.~\ref{sec:extraction}, we detail the practical photon extraction and interfacing strategy.
+In Sec.~\ref{sec:feasibility}, we address experimental implementation considerations.
 Finally, in Sec.~\ref{sec:conclusion}, we summarize the main results and outlook.